chriswebb09/chriswebb09.github.io/_posts/2017-05-10-finding-the-common-superview.md

 {% endhighlight %}

-The first common superview for viewOne and viewTwo should be the ViewController's view, which was given the tag 12.
+The first common superview for *viewOne* and *viewTwo* should be the ViewController's view, which was given the tag *12*.

 ### Wrap Up

-Hopefully this adds some clarity to the relationships between views and how to work with them.
+Hopefully, this adds some clarity to the relationships between views and how to work with them.
 Checkout the gist link to see the full implementation.

  Sources: